Mbed-TLS/mbedtls-test/developer_guide.md

 If you make changes that affect error reporting, make sure that failures are still caught properly.
 We don't want to accidentally make a change that is fine if the tests pass, but hide failures!

-There are pull requests for testing various kinds of failure in the [`mbedtls-restricted` repository](https://github.com/Mbed-TLS/mbedtls-restricted/labels/ci-testing) (private link).
+There are pull requests for testing various kinds of failures in the [`mbedtls-restricted` repository](https://github.com/Mbed-TLS/mbedtls-restricted/labels/ci-testing) (private link).
 See [“CI testing: development, good”](https://github.com/Mbed-TLS/mbedtls-restricted/pull/906) for more information.